nopnop2002/esp-idf-wifi-apsta/README.md

 I referred [here](https://esp32.com/viewtopic.php?t=10619).

-The ESP32 chip has the following four MAC addresses:
+The ESP32/ESP32S3/ESP32C2/ESP32C3 chip has the following four MAC addresses:
 - MAC for WiFi STA mode
 - MAC for WiFi AP mode
 - MAC for Bluetooth Classic
 - Mac for Ethernet

-The ESP32-S2 chip has the following two MAC addresses:
+The ESP32-S2 chip has the following three MAC addresses:
 - MAC for WiFi STA mode
 - MAC for WiFi AP mode

-The ESP32-S3 chip has the following three MAC addresses:
-- MAC for WiFi STA mode
-- MAC for WiFi AP mode
-- MAC for Bluetooth LE

-The ESP32-C3 chip has the following three MAC addresses:
-- MAC for WiFi STA mode
-- MAC for WiFi AP mode
-- MAC for Bluetooth LE
+- Mac for Ethernet

 Since there are separate STA mode MACs and AP mode MACs, APSTA mode works as both AP and STATION.